cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 **Other options / filters**

+Multiple filters available:

-Customers can search for and add health checks from their list of health checks.
-Customers can also choose the trigger that fires the notification.
+- Customers can can search for and add health checks from their list of health checks.
+- Customers can choose a trigger to fire the notification.
 Available triggers are:
   - Becomes unhealthy
   - Becomes healthy
   - Becomes either healthy or unhealthy

 **Included with**